Overview

 Rabies can’t be transmitted through contact with the blood, urine or feces of an infected animal.
 Talk to your family doctor or local health unit if you’re exposed because you could still be at risk of other diseases and parasites.

-If you’re exposed to rabies, you need to get treatment right away.
-If left untreated, the rabies virus is almost always fatal.
+You should take any potential rabies exposure seriously by getting advice from a medical professional right away.
+If you’re exposed to rabies, you need to get treatment quickly.
+Once symptoms begin, rabies is almost always fatal.

 If you’re exposed to rabies